JMBartels/Car-Value-Trends/README.md

 <p>&nbsp;</p>
 <span style="color:gray;font-size=8px">
-This project was conceived and coded by me (Josh Bartels), I hope you enjoyed it!
+This project was conceived and coded solely by me (Josh Bartels), I hope you enjoyed it!
 </span>